dlwicksell/nodem/README.md

 in the database, while in Nodem, even if you haven't set up YottaDB/GT.M to work with UTF-8 directly.
 You can set it to UTF-8 mode directly by passing utf-8 or utf8, case insensitively, to the charset property.
-If you'd rather work with an older byte-encoding scheme, that represents all characters in a single byte, you can set charset to either m, ascii, or binary, case insensitively.
-One thing to keep in mind when you do so, is that Node.js internally represents data in UTF-16, but interprets data in UTF-8 in most cases.
+If you'd rather work with an older byte-encoding scheme, that stores all characters in a single byte, you can set charset to either m, ascii, or binary, case insensitively.
+One thing to keep in mind when you do so, is that Node.js internally stores data in UTF-16, but interprets data in UTF-8 in most cases.
 You can control this through the process stream encoding methods inside of your Node.js code.
 Call those methods to change the encoding to 'binary' or 'ascii', and it will interpret your data as a byte encoding, using the character glyphs in your current locale, e.g.

 ```javascript
 > process.stdin.setEncoding('binary');